 Hyunmoo-2 ballistic missile launched on November 7

-During the exercise, the South Korean military launched a Hyunmoo-2 short-range ballistic missile toward a target in the Yellow Sea, assumed to be a North Korean missile launch source.
+During the exercise, the South Korean military launched a Hyunmoo-2 short-range ballistic missile toward a target in the Yellow Sea, assumed to be the source of a North Korean missile launch.

-The Hyunmoo-2 short-range ballistic missile is launched from the Anheung test site in Taean.
+The Hyunmoo-2 short-range ballistic missile was launched from the Anheung test site in Taean.

-The South Korean military said it will continue to closely monitor North Korea's military activities, along with the US, and maintain readiness to respond overwhelmingly to any provocation.
+The South Korean military said it will continue to closely monitor North Korea's military activities with the US, maintaining readiness to respond overwhelmingly to any provocation.

 According to AFP, the Hyunmoo missile is a key component of South Korea's preemptive strike system, allowing the country to launch a preemptive strike if it senses North Korea is about to act.